smiti25/CBKmedicine/README.md

 5. View Offers - In this module user can view the offers.

-Steps to execute the project:
+Steps to execute this project:
 1.Install XAMPP v3.2.2

-2.Set up the XAMPP and fallow the procedures.
+2.Set up the XAMPP and follow the procedures.

-3.Under the XAMPP floder in htdocs folder paste the source code folder.
+3.Go to C drive, then to xammp folder, then to htdocs folder, and paste your source code there (C:\xampp\htdocs).

-4.Now, open XAMPP and start Apache and MySQL server.
+4.Now launch the XAMPP control panel and start the Apache and MySQL servers.

-5.Minimize the XAMPP, Go to browser.

-6.In browser type phpmyadmin/

-7.Create a Database then import MySQL file.
+5.Now close the xampp control panel and launch any browser.

+6.Enter phpMyAdmin into your browser's address bar.

+7.Make a database called cbkdiseaseprediction and import both sql files into it.

-8.In a new tab type http://localhost/cbkmedicine/ .
+8.To launch the project, open a new browser tab and type localhost/cbkdiseaseprediction.

+Note : The admin username is admin, and the password is admin.